cpsc-fall-2023/cpsc-120-portfolio/README.md

 We shall use GitHub's service called [GitHub Pages](https://pages.github.com/) to host your web page in a GitHub repository.
 We shall use [Markdown](https://en.wikipedia.org/wiki/Markdown) instead of HTML to simplify creating our web pages.

+There is nothing to submit via Canvas.
+If you completed the portfolio, then when you reach the end of _Step 3: Your Home Page_ you will be able to view your webpage by visiting `yourusername.github.io` in your web browser and see your portfolio.
+We will view this web page after the deadline and assign a grade.

 **This is an individual assignment.
 Each student must create their own portfolio.
 This is a graded assignment.
 There is a rubric at the end of the document which will guide how your assignment is scored.**

 ## Background & Motivation